Fainting happens when you lose consciousness for a short amount of time because your brain isn’t getting enough oxygen.

 - has difficulty with speech or vision

-Follow the instructions of the 911 operator.
+Follow the instructions of the 911 operator or emergency dispatcher.
 You may need to perform rescue breathing or CPR while awaiting help.

-If your health is good overall and you have fainted only once, you probably don’t need to see a doctor.
-However, if you have no prior history of fainting and have fainted multiple times, your doctor will want to determine if an underlying medical condition is the cause.
+If you have no prior history of fainting and have fainted multiple times, your doctor will want to determine if an underlying medical condition is the cause.

-Depending on the findings from a physical examination, your doctor may order additional testing, including blood tests to check for chemical imbalances and anemia.
-Tests to check for heart problems include:
+Depending on the findings from a physical examination, your doctor may order additional tests.

-- an echocardiogram (uses sound waves to produce a moving picture of your heart)
+- Echocardiogram.
+This test uses sound waves to produce a moving picture of your heart.